livewires/you-win/docs/sheets/1-numbers.md

   * **Challenge**: Set the `scale` attribute of your sprite to make it twice as big.
 (The scale is a number, starting at `1.0`).

+  Remember that you have to include the name of your Sprite, so it should be `poop.scale` rather than `scale`.
+It won't work to write `scale` by itself, since the computer won't know which sprite you're talking about.

 When we make a sprite, we get to specify its initial values.
 We can change any of them later, too (more on that in the next chapter).

 Here are some other properties you can try: